Lincoln Lewis: Career

-In March 2012 it was announced that Lewis had been cast in his first international high-profile role after travelling to the US for the 2012–2013 television pilot season.
+In March 2012, it was announced that Lewis had been cast in his first international high-profile role after travelling to the US for the 2012–2013 television pilot season.
 Lewis appeared in the M. Night Shyamalan film After Earth, which was released in May 2013 and starred Will Smith and Jaden Smith.
 The film followed a father and son who crash land and explore a planet.

-Early during the 2013 US Pilot season, Lewis was cast in ABC and Warner Bros. drama television pilot Westside directed by McG.
+Early during the 2013 US pilot season, Lewis was cast in ABC and Warner Bros. drama television pilot Westside directed by McG.
 The show revolves around the haves and have-nots of Venice, Los Angeles and focuses on two rival families battling over the surfing soul of Venice in a classic story of Romeo and Juliet, also starring Jennifer Beals and Bruce Greenwood.
 Westside however was not picked up to go to series.

-In January 2014 it was announced that Lewis had been cast in the third season of Channel 9's highly popular family drama House Husbands and would begin filming in late January.
-On 3 March 2014 Channel 9 announced that while filming House Husbands Lewis had also been cast and had begun filming the World War 1 epic mini series Gallipoli, directed by Glendyn Ivin which aired in 2015.
+In January 2014, it was announced that Lewis had been cast in the third season of Channel 9's family drama House Husbands and would begin filming in late January.
+On 3 March 2014, Channel 9 announced that while filming House Husbands Lewis had also been cast and had begun filming the World War 1 epic mini series Gallipoli, directed by Glendyn Ivin which aired in 2015.

 In 2017, Lewis appeared as a celebrity contestant on the Australian version of Hell's Kitchen.
 Lewis was an ambassador for the 2020 MEN-tality project and Beyond Blue, raising awareness for mental health concerns amongst men alongside Rodger Corser, Human Nature, Alex Cubis and Lincoln Younes.

 In 2021, during the 18th season of Dancing with the Stars, Lewis competed for a second season, finishing equal 3rd overall (out of 14 pairs).

-In 2022, Lewis will appear as a celebrity contestant on Lego Masters Australia Christmas special.
+In 2022, Lewis appeared as a celebrity contestant on the Christmas special for Lego Masters Australia.
+The following year, Lewis began filming romantic comedy feature He Loves Me Not opposite Rhiannon Fish on K'gari and Hervey Bay, Queensland.